aryapandaram18-afk/bullying-alert-system/README.md

 The system checks the message for bullying-related keywords.

 If bullying is detected:
-The message is highlighted in red in the chat
+The message is highlighted in red in the chat,
-An admin alert popup appears
+An admin alert popup appears,
-The incident is logged automatically
+The incident is logged automatically,
 Chat history is stored and restored on startup for continuity.